Konnagar: History

-In 1931, Tomas Bata, the Czech shoe tycoon, established his first Indian operation at Konnagar.
-By 1936, the Konnagar plan was phased out.
-In May 1931, Tomas sold his business interests to his brother Jan Antonin Bata who established Batanagar, Bata's first permanent shoe factory in India.
-The Bata brand was established on 24 August 1894 in Zlín, Czech Republic.
-The company first established itself in India in 1931 by renting a building to start an experimental shoe production plant in Konnagar, West Bengal with 75 Czech experts.
-Though it was under Jan Antonin Bata administration that designed, developed and built the industrial city called Batanagar in 1934.
-Jan Bata also build factories in Digha near Patna, and elsewhere in India, employing more than 7,000 people.
-Batanagar, under Jan Bata's ideals became one of the bigger sub-urban towns near Kolkata.
+In 1931, Tomáš Baťa, the Czechoslovak shoe tycoon, established his first Indian operation in Konnagar.
+By 1936, the plant was phased out.
+In May 1931, Baťa sold his business interests to his brother Jan Antonín Baťa, who founded Batanagar, Bata's first permanent shoe factory in India.
+The Bata brand was launched on 24 August 1894 in Zlín, then in Austria-Hungary (now in the Czech Republic).
+The company first established itself in India in 1931 by renting a building to start an experimental shoe production plant in Konnagar, with 75 Czech experts.
+Jan Antonín Baťa also built factories in Digha, near Patna, and elsewhere in India, employing more than 7,000 people.
+Batanagar, under Baťa's ideals, became one of the bigger suburban towns near Kolkata.

 Konnagar has been the home of many notable personalities.
 It was the ancestral home of the great nationalist and religious leader Sri Aurobindo and noted physicist Sisir Kumar Mitra.
 Shafiur Rahman one of the martyrs of the language movement in East Pakistan was born in Konnagar.

 The town had been visited by the greats of Tagore, Mahasweta Devi and many others.
 Tagore was believed to be just a child when he and his family came to this town to escape the onslaught of Dengue which hit Kolkata.
 He revisited the town again when he was 19.
 He came to visit the Brahmasomaj Ghat along with his father Maharshi Debendranath.
 Shibram Chakraborty used to live here for a brief period of time in his childhood near G.T.Road beside Konnagar High School.Sri Aurobindo's father and famous Indian geographer Shashi Bhusan Chatterjee happened to be a pupil of Konnagar High School established in the 19th century.
 And the town though got recognition chiefly due to the initiatives of Sib Chandra Deb, its antiquity can hardly be denied.
 Its reference is there even in the 500-year-old Mangal-Kāvya.

 Konnagar is well known for its Shakuntala Kali Temple.
 This temple is considered to be very sacred and people from various parts of West Bengal pay a visit.
 This is a Puja that was started by the Chakraborty Bari Zamindars and today it has become an important event in Konnagar's calendar.
 The annual Puja is held in the Bengali calendar month of Boisakh (April).
 A very interesting fact about this Puja is that the idol is completed on the day of Puja itself.
 There are grand Fairs organised on the grounds adjacent to the temple.

 Apart from this Puja, there is another important puja in this small city.
 Rajrajeshwari Puja has been organised in Konnagar for over 300 years now.
 It is held on the eve of Maghi Purnima (February).